JawaraGordon/life-music/README.md

 - Edit or Delete your User profile from the Account navbar tab

 - Use the Music navbar tab to display song playlists.
 Choose a mood from the mood-bar to generate a random list of songs from the database.
 A new list of songs will be generated each time the mood-bar is pressed.
 Save a playlist with the "save" button at the bottom of the playlist.

-- View your saved playlists from the MyPlaylists navbar tab
+- View your saved playlists from the Playlists navbar tab

-- Press the "SONGS" button in the Music tab to navigate to a page the displays all of the songs in the database at once or choose to see all of the songs categorized by mood.
+- Press the "SONGS" button in the Music tab to navigate to a page that displays all of the songs in the database at once or choose to see all of the songs categorized by mood.

-- Press the "Time Hop" button next to the clock at the top of the screen to generate a random list of songs based on the current time of day.
+- While on the music tab, press the "Time Hop" button next to the clock at the top of the screen to generate a random list of songs based on the current time of day.

 - Pressing the logo in the top left corner will take you to the current user's profile view.

 ## Setup